 Two key topics are always NPV appraisal and capital structure, particularly CAPM and Betas.
 You will not pass if that is all you know but you will struggle to pass if you do not know them!

-Q1: We would expect section A questions to be mainly based on core syllabus areas such as: project appraisal (domestic or overseas) and business valuations; both of these areas are likely to include cost of capital calculations.
-Risk management may also feature as an aspect of this question in a number of different ways e.g. VaR, real options, hedging.
+Q1: expect section A questions to be mainly based on core syllabus areas such as project appraisal (domestic or overseas) and business valuations.
+Both of these areas are likely to include cost of capital calculations.
+Rick management may also feature as an asoects of this question in a number of different ways, eg value at risk, real options, hedging, risk mapping.

-In section B one of the questions may be entirely discussion based (but this is not guaranteed from June 2013), and often involves ethical issues and general financing issues (e.g. dividend policy).
+In section B one question may be entirely discussion based (but this is not guaranteed from June 2013), and often involves ethical and general financing issues (eg dividend policy).